green-arrow/ember-cli-deploy-ssh-index/README.md

 ### allowOverwrite

-A flag to specify whether the revision should be overwritten if it already exists in S3.
+A flag to specify whether the revision should be overwritten if it already exists on the remote host.

 ### username (`required`)